voidedqq/VLaunch/README.md

 ### modern launcher for Windows

-premium launcher inspired by Raycast and Spotlight
+Windows launcher inspired by Raycast and Spotlight

 ---